-- g.
-A student who has failed a previous year, or who has been previously Required to Withdraw for academic reasons (except for Regulation 2g), and whose ESGPA at the time of their academic standing assessment is less than 0.7 has failed the year and is required to withdraw for a minimum period of three years, and may be considered for readmission only after a minimum of three years. - h.
-A student who is on Academic Probation at the time of assessment, does not fulfill all of their conditions of Academic Probation and has previously been required to withdraw (except for Regulation 2g), is required to withdraw for a minimum period of three years, and may be considered for readmission only after a minimum of three years.
+h.
+A student who has failed a previous year (as per reg.
+10e and f), or who has been previously Required to Withdraw for academic reasons (except for Regulation 2g), and whose term GPA is less than 0.7 in both Fall and Winter term has failed the year and is Required to Withdraw for a minimum period of three years.
+Students under this regulation who have completed only one Fall or Winter term at the time of assessment, will be assessed based on the results of that term. i.
+Students who are on Academic Probation at the time of assessmnt, do not fulfill all of their conditions of Academic Probation and have previously been required to withdraw, (except for Regulation 2g) are required to withdraw for a minimum period of three years, and may be considered for readmission only after a minimum of three years.

 The academic standing "Required to Withdraw for a minimum of three years" shall be placed on the student's transcript.